 - Oceanarium Complex: This development will have the longest oceanarium complex in the whole world bringing together business, accommodation and fine shopping to Melaka.

-9. Red Square – Must go at least 1 time
+9. Red Square – Must Visit At Least Once

 Are you a history buff?
 Do you like photogenic places where you can walk around and feel one with the heritage of a place rich in history?